 But for those called to serve in leadership there are higher standards.
 Ordain means to consecrate, to set apart for God.
 Elders are called and set apart by God and it's God who requires more.
 1 Peter shows us the reality of the way of life for elders, which all of us should be striving to live.
 Elders are to be firm in their faith, casting their anxieties on God, whose "mighty hand" is able to deliver us from our troubles.
 Peter tells us in verse 8 to be "soberminded," meaning mature, clear-thinking; and to be watchful.
 Elders are not to seek any kind of self-serving gain, they are not to be domineering, and they are to be humble toward one another.
+General George Custer famously said, "There are not enough Indians in the world to defeat the Seventh Cavalry."
+Humility is one of the key characteristics of godly leaders.

 Paul's letter to Titus gives us an even clearer understanding of the requirements.
 "For an overseer, as God's steward, must be above reproach.
-He must not be arrogant or quicktempered or a drunkard or violent or greedy for gain, but hospitable, a lover of good, selfcontrolled, upright, holy, and disciplined.
+He must not be arrogant or quick-tempered or a drunkard or violent or greedy for gain, but hospitable, a lover of good, self-controlled, upright, holy, and disciplined.
 He must hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and also to rebuke those who contradict it."
 Maybe the best "requirement" is to be an example to the flock.
 As we see in these passages, the everyday life of an elder should inspire others to get closer to Jesus.

 That brings us to the third R, the responsibility.
 Verse 2 says, "shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; not domineering over those in your charge, but being examples to the flock."
+Elders are essentially assistants to Jesus, assistant shepherds.
+Leaders in the church are to follow the example of Jesus who said, "I did not come to be served but to serve."
+As you can imagine, the job of assistant shepherd is not one of great glory but one of hard work.

-Elders are essentially assistants to Jesus.
-They are to help lead the church the way Jesus would lead it.
-As part of that, elders are responsible for the care of the members of the congregation.
+Elders are to help lead the church the way Jesus would lead it.
+That means they are responsible for the care of the members of the congregation.
 They are to show God's love, forgiveness, and sympathetic understanding toward the people that God has entrusted to their care.
 Elders are to help people become firm in their faith by teaching the Bible, and they are to encourage people during times of suffering.